Pre-transaction Travel Rule workflows

 1. Create the Travel Rule message without the blockchain hash

-Send the Travel Rule message as soon as the customer confirms the withdrawal details, but omit the blockchain transaction hash.
-You still include blockchain context (asset, network, origin, destination) so the counterparty understands what they are approving.
+Send the Travel Rule message as soon as the customer confirms the withdrawal details and your wallet-type policy says a Travel Rule message should be created, but omit the blockchain transaction hash.
+You still include blockchain context (asset, network, origin, destination, and destination type) so the counterparty understands what they are approving.
 For API payload examples, see Outgoing transactions.

 2. Evaluate the immediate decision inputs